vuestorefront/vue-storefront/packages/core/docs/getting-started/configuration.md

 The `middleware.config.js` file is as essential as `nuxt.confis.js`, but much simpler and likely smaller.
 It configures the Server Middleware used for communication with e-commerce platforms and contains sensitive credentials, custom endpoints, queries, etc.

-What is common for every integration is setting `middlewareUrl`.
-This is required and have to point to middleware.
-Usually it is your application domain.
+What is typical for every integration is the `middlewareUrl` property which defines the URL to the Server Middleware.
+Usually, it's your application domain followed by the `/api` path.

 Example: